 Women may have been fertilized with 'wrong sperm'

-A Dutch medical facility has launched an investigation after discovering that up to 26 women it was treating for infertility may have been fertilized with sperm from a man other than the intended father.
-The investigation will cover fertility treatments that took place between mid-April 2015 and mid-November 2016 at the University Medical Center in Utrecht.
+A Dutch medical facility has launched an investigation after discovering up to 26 women it was treating for infertility may have been fertilized with sperm from a man other than the intended father.
+The investigation will cover fertility treatments that took place between mid-April 2015 and mid-November 2016 at the University Medical Center in Utrecht .

 Discussions